Regulations Pertaining to Student Records

 - The school district does not provide technical support for your home and/or work computer system.

-- All parent/student access to the Portal is monitored.
+- All parent/guardian/student access to the Portal is monitored.

 - Even though you will be able to check your student’s progress 24 hours a day/7 days a week, teachers will generally post their grades within 10 school days of the assignment due date.
 Please realize that some assignments may take much longer to grade.
 Please be patient.
 Do not contact teachers requesting a grade sooner than 10 school days.